outdreamer/build-a-cure-1/docs/specific_methods/identify_key_objects.md

       - this is a similar problem to identifying symmetries

-      - symmetries involve variables that dont change when another variable changes
+      - symmetries involve variables that obey limits when another variable changes

       - interfaces involve standardization (removal of variables that dont change) to leave the variables that change